RykerWilder/jarvis/README.md

 - Check internet connection
 - Speedtest (if you are connected to a network)
 - Play music on youtube (if you are connected to a network)
+- Get current time
+- Make a search on Google (if you are connected to a network)